oddballteam/hiring-challenges/qa-engineer/wikipedia-e2e/README.md

       - Puppeteer
     - Clearly state the framework you have chosen in your README.

-2.  **Define Test Scenarios:**
+2.  **Test Scenarios:**

-    - Implement the following test scenario:

-      - **Search for Term:**
+    - Search for term from homepage:

       - Open the Wikipedia homepage (www.wikipedia.org).
       - Enter a search term (e.g., "Software testing") in the search input field.
       - Submit the search query (e.g., by pressing Enter or clicking the search button).
       - Validate that the search results page loads successfully.
 This could involve checking for a specific element on the results page, such as the presence of search result entries or a heading.
       - Click the first link in the search results.
       - Validate that the page for the term you searched for loads successfully.
 This could involve checking the page title or a key element on that page.

     - Implement **at least two** additional test scenarios.
-These scenarios should cover other aspects of the Wikipedia search functionality or related elements on the homepage, and demonstrate your ability to handle various UI elements and interactions.
-Here are a couple of examples:
+These scenarios should cover other aspects of the Wikipedia search functionality or other features.
+This should demonstrate your ability to handle various UI elements and interactions.
+Here are some ideas:

       - **Check for search suggestions:** Verify that search suggestions appear as the user types in the search box.
       - **Test different search terms:** Use a search term that should yield no results.

-    - For each scenario, provide the following in your code and/or README:

-      - A clear description of the test case.
-      - The steps involved in the test.
-      - The expected outcome.
+      - **Navigate languages:** Use the language links to navigate to the language specific homepages.

 3.  **Code Implementation:**